Eating Disorders in Athletes: When Performance and Health Collide

 Social comparison within teams

-Belief that lighter = faster
+Belief that lighter always means faster

 Perfectionism and high achievement orientation